Appendix Skilled Worker sets out the rules for skilled migrant workers to be sponsored under the UK’s Immigration Rules.

 To be eligible to apply for settlement, an applicant will need to meet various validity, suitability and eligibility requirements.
 In particular, the applicant must have spent a qualifying period of 5 years in the UK and meet the following requirements:

-• the sponsorship and salary requirements for settlement as a Skilled Worker, where the applicant’s salary has to be at least the general salary requirement or the listed going rate requirement, whichever is higher.
+- the sponsorship and salary requirements for settlement as a Skilled Worker, where the applicant’s salary has to be at least the general salary requirement or the relevant going rate whichever is higher, unless a lower threshold is available.

 The ILR applicant must have, or have last been granted, a visa as a Skilled Worker, although the continuous residence requirement does not necessarily need to consist solely of time spent on the Skilled Worker route.
 The 5-year continuous period can be made up of permission on the Global Talent or Scale-up routes, or a combination of these and other routes, provided the applicant meets the requirements under Appendix Continuous Residence.